 The best damn thing about my time in Italy was the opportunity to learn the language, make amazing friends and see beautiful places that I would’ve never seen on my own.

 Living in Italy with an Italian husband and Italian friends was really different than being on my own in Florence.

 I learned things.
 Nuanced things.
-Like how to eat like an Italian (it’s leisurely), work like an Italian (three hour breaks), the daily rhythm of an Italian (complain about the government), drive like and Italian (pedal to the metal), and live like an Italian (which means too many things to list here).
+Like how to eat like an Italian (it’s leisurely), work like an Italian (three-hour breaks), the daily rhythm of an Italian (complain about the government), drive like an Italian (pedal to the metal), and live like an Italian (which means too many things to list here).

 I think Italy is a place to fall in love–with yourself.

 It’s a place of big inspiration and big fun.
-And we don’t make enough time in our life for those two things.
+And we don’t make enough time in our lives for those two things.